 CCC camp enrollees often had to build and/or repair the camps in which they lived.
-The program also provided educational opportunities for members to learn additional skills and trades.
-These vocational courses included mechanics, radio instruction, cooking, carpentry, surveying, and driving.
-Educational classes in basic reading, writing and arithmetic skills were also available.
-The men of Company 2314 worked to improve their camp.
+The program also provided educational opportunities for all members to learn additional skills and trades.
+These vocational courses included, but weren't limited to, mechanics, radio instruction, cooking, art, carpentry, surveying, welding, and driving.
+Educational classes in basic reading, writing, and arithmetic skills were also available.
+The men of Company 2314-C worked to improve their camp.